facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### auto_selection_threshold
-This setting is aimed at helping performance.
-It is a numerical value which controls the maximum number of simultaneous auto-matched brackets that are allowed.
+A numerical value which controls the maximum number of simultaneous auto-matched brackets that are allowed.
 This setting will not be considered when running on-demand calls via the command palette or menu.

 ```js
     // Set max number of multi-select brackets that will be searched automatically